ripienaar/free-for-dev/README.md

 ## Vagrant Related

-  * [app.vagrantup.com](https://app.vagrantup.com) - HashiCorp Vagrant Cloud.
+  * [Vagrant Cloud](https://app.vagrantup.com) - HashiCorp Vagrant Cloud.
 Vagrant box hosting.
-  * [vagrantbox.es](https://www.vagrantbox.es/) — An alternative public box index
+  * [Vagrantbox.es](https://www.vagrantbox.es/) — An alternative public box index

 **[⬆ back to top](#table-of-contents)**

 ## Dev Blogging Sites

+  * [BearBlog](https://bearblog.dev/) - Minimalist, and Markdown powered blog and website builder.
-  * [dev.to](https://dev.to/) - Where programmers share ideas and help each other grow.
+  * [Dev.to](https://dev.to/) - Where programmers share ideas and help each other grow.
-  * [hashnode.com](https://hashnode.com/) — Hassle-free Blogging Software for Developers!.
+  * [Hashnode](https://hashnode.com/) — Hassle-free Blogging Software for Developers!.
-  * [medium.com](https://medium.com/) — Get smarter about what matters to you.
+  * [Medium](https://medium.com/) — Get smarter about what matters to you.

 **[⬆ back to top](#table-of-contents)**

 ## Commenting Platforms
   * [Staticman](https://staticman.net/) - Staticman is a Node.js application that receives user-generated content and uploads it as data files to a GitHub and/or GitLab repository, using Pull Requests.
+  * [Giscus](https://giscus.app/) - A lightweight comments widget built arround GitHub Discussions.
+  * [Gitalk](https://gitalk.github.io/) - A little comments widget built on GitHub Issues.
   * [GraphComment](https://graphcomment.com/) - GraphComment is a comments platform that helps you build an active community from website’s audience.
   * [Utterances](https://utteranc.es/) - A lightweight comments widget built on GitHub issues.
 Use GitHub issues for blog comments, wiki pages and more!
   * [Disqus](https://disqus.com/) - Disqus is a networked community platform used by hundreds of thousands of sites all over the web.